BilliAlpha/discord-transfer/README.md

 java -jar discord-transfer.jar [arguments...]
 ```

-The bot takes three arguments.
+The bot always needs at least one argument, the action to perform.

-`java -jar discord-transfer.jar <action> <source> <destination> [options...]`
+`java -jar discord-transfer.jar <action> [options...] [arguments...]`

-1. The action to perform, you probably want to use `migrate` to transfer messages,
+You will probably want to use the `migrate` action to transfer messages,
 but there is also the `clean` action that removes the reactions used to mark migrated messages
+and the `help` action to get a detailed explanation of each eaction.

+Each action has it's own set of options and parameters.

+The `migrate` action needs two arguments:
-2. The Discord ID (Snowflake) of the source Guild (the one you want to copy messages from)
+1. The ID of the "source" server, the Discord server you want to copy messages from.
-3. The Discord ID of the destination Guild (the one in which messages will be copied)
+2. The ID of the "destination" server, where you want to copy the messages to.

 There are also options to customize the migration behavior.

 - `--category`: Specify specific channel categories to migrate, expects a Discord category ID
-- `--skip`: Specify channels that should not be migrated, expects a Discord channel ID
+- `--skip-channel`: Specify channels that should not be migrated, expects a Discord channel ID
 - `--after`: Only migrate messages after the give date (format ISO-8601, ex: `1997−07−16T19:20:30,451Z`)
 - `--delay`: Add a delay between each message migration